GoLearnToCode/kiei925-spring17/weeks/1/reading.md

 * The code that I write in class is always available online for study and review.
 * You *will* need to look up more details online.
 I will provide some helpful links on the course website, but there’s a thing now called Google.

-> **Consider The Following...**
->
-> Professional developers make their money by knowing how to invent unique solutions through research,
-> not by memorizing solutions.
-They have learned how to think.
-Not how to copy.

 ## Secrets of the Ninjas

 - Be curious about everything.